Blaina Iron Works.

 In 1894 Mr Benjamin Willans, candidate for the Bedwellty Guardians was living at Blaina House.
 Mr Willans was also nominated to be a Local Councillor, he was elected in December 1894 and was a District Councillor.

-In July 1896 the Blaina Market and Public Hall was sold by Auction, the Nantyglo and Blaina Iron Works Company Limited were the purchasers for the sum of £950.
+In July 1896 the Blaina Market and Public Hall was sold at auction, the Nantyglo and Blaina Iron Works Company Limited were the purchasers for the sum of £950.

 In February 1901 it was resolved that the Blaina Iron and Tin Plate Company Limited be wound up voluntarily.
 Mr William Davies of the Royal Metal Exchange, Swansea was the liquidator.